-- Hardy's results seemed to confirm the non-differentiability belief. - It was then a surprise when Gerver showed in 1970-1971 that Riemann's function is in turn differentiable at every rational that is the quotient of two odd integers, and that it is not differentiable elsewhere. - Gerver proof is elementary, but long and difficult to grasp. - Smith (1972) and Itatsu (1981) gave independently simpler treatments of all rational points. - They both use the Poisson summation formula, i.e.,
+- Hardy's results seemed to confirm the non-differentiability belief. - It was then a surprise when Gerver showed in 1970-1971 that Riemann's function is in turn differentiable at every rational that is the quotient of two odd integers, and not differentiable elsewhere. - Gerver proof is elementary, but long and difficult to grasp. - Smith (1972) and Itatsu (1981) gave simpler treatments of all rational points. - They both use the Poisson summation formula, i.e.,